-Lebanon’s INFF seeks to ensure that the central government, donor partners, international financial institutions and the private sector invest adequately, transparently, and in an accountable way to the national development goals and the SDGs.
-The ultimate aim of the INFF is to contribute towards the broader objectives of generating employment and creating income generating opportunities for vulnerable communities living in the poorest areas of Lebanon.
-The INFF aims to prevent further erosion of agriculture, forestry, livestock, and fishing sectors which, at the aggregate level, have been shrinking since the beginning of the Syrian Crisis.
+Lebanon’s INFF focuses on ensuring that the central government, donor partners, international financial institutions and the private sector invest adequately, transparently, and in an accountable way to the national development goals and the SDGs.
+The INFF helps to prevent further erosion of agriculture, forestry, livestock, and fishing sectors which, at the aggregate level, have been shrinking since the beginning of the Syrian Crisis.

 On the private sector side, the INFF seeks to leverage previous government work in SDG policymaking, objectives setting and budgeting to incentivise private sector investment.
 This work will also seek to engage donor partners and international financial institutions and align their investment decisions with the SDGs.